Combined Oral Contraception (COC)

 The risk of arterial thrombosis is greater if you smoke, are diabetic, have high blood pressure, are very overweight, have certain sorts of migraines or a member of your immediate family had a heart attack or stroke before they were 45.

-How do I take the pill?
+How to take the pill?

 Most pills come in foil strips of 21 tablets.
 Try to take it at the same time every day and take one every day until the pack is finished (21 tablets).
-Some pills come in strips of 28 tablets.
-This may be because you have what is called an Everyday Pill which contains 7 inactive pills or you have a progesteron only pill.
-Ask your doctor or nurse for advice if you unsure about what the pills are and how to take them.

 What should I do if a forget to take a pill or start a packet late?